deya-eldeen/source_owl/README.md

     <img src="pdf_owl_logo.png">
 </p>

-Source Owl generates a PDF file, from specific file extensions, in one text file.
+Source Owl generates a PDF file, it scans for specific file extensions you specify, and generates
-It scans a folder for specific file extensions, and outputs a one huge file as .txt
+a one huge text file.

 Usage:
 1- enter the data in the config file